 Before you begin a treatment plan, we’ll bring you in for a consultation with our Invisalign dentist in Cary, North Carolina, Dr. Elise Brace.
 Together you’ll go over your goals for your smile, and she’ll lay out a recommended treatment plan.
 The average treatment time is only about a year.

 One of the biggest benefits people see in Invisalign is that the clear aligners are much more subtle than traditional braces.
 This is especially a big perk for adults that are looking to get a straighter smile discreetly.
 Since the aligners are clear and fit so well to your smile, it can be hard to tell you’re wearing them unless they’re specifically looking for them.

 Faster Treatment Time

 Invisalign treatment typically takes less time than traditional braces.
 The average time is around 6-18 months, while braces usually take years.
 You don’t have to come into the office as much, either.
 With braces, you need an office visit once a month so that the wires can be tightened.
 Since you change out the aligners yourself, you need a few visits to make sure things are going smoothly.

 The clear aligners must be worn for around 22 hours a day, but they are removable.
 Braces create new structures in your mouth where plaque and tartar can build up.
 You have to learn new techniques to make sure that you’re brushing in a way that everything gets clean.
 Invisalign aligners can just come out so you can clean the aligners and your teeth separately.

 Can be Removed to Eat

 Lastly, the plastic aligners are made of is designed to be comfortable in your mouth.
-It doesn’t cause irritation where it comes in contact with soft tissue such as cheeks or gum tissue.
-Wax is often used with braces to make sure the brackets and wires don’t dig into the soft insides of your lips and cheeks.
+It doesn’t cause irritation when it comes in contact with soft tissue such as cheeks or gum tissue.
+Wax is often used with braces to ensure the brackets and wires don’t dig into the soft insides of your lips and cheeks.

 Additionally, advantages of Invisalign clear aligners include: